Maurizio Del Poeta: Subsequent career

-In 2012, Del Poeta was recruited by the Department of Microbiology and Immunology at Stony Brook University, to continue his research program on the study of lipids, metabolism, and imaging in Infectious Diseases with a focus on pathogenic fungal infections.
+In 2012, Del Poeta was recruited by the Department of Microbiology and Immunology at Stony Brook University to continue his research program on the study of lipids, metabolism, and imaging in Infectious Diseases with a focus on pathogenic fungal infections.
 Under his leadership, the infectious disease research and care at Stony Brook has expanded, including the establishment of a new lipidomics and metabolomics core facility to collect and analyze biological data at the University.

 Soon after his arrival to Stony Brook University, Del Poeta engaged with the Center of Biotechnology and through their entrepreneurship-in-residency program, he co-founded MicroRid Technologies Inc. with John B. McCarthy and John Mallamo, a start-up company that has the primary goal to research and develop new classes of anti-fungal compounds.
 The research from this company helps to advance infectious disease research and rapidly translate basic research findings into new clinical tools and immunotherapies.

 Research contributions, honors, and awards

 In the field of bioactive sphingolipids, Del Poeta has contributed over 130 academic primary research and review articles, published several book chapters, and co-edited a book on sphingolipid signaling.
 In 2007, he was elected into the American Society for Clinical Investigation, and in 2016 into the Association of American Physicians.
 In 2020, Del Poeta was elected in the American Academy for Microbiology.
-In 2021, Del Poeta received the Distinguished Professorship by the SUNY system, which is a prestigious award that recognizes faculty who epitomize excellence in their profession, and in doing so, distinguish themselves and honor SUNY.
+In 2021, Del Poeta was named a Distinguished professor by the SUNY system, a prestigious award that recognizes faculty who epitomize excellence in their profession, and in doing so, distinguish themselves and honor SUNY.

+In 2023, Dr. Del Poeta was inducted into the National Academy of Inventors.